tinythings/bunkerbox/docs/concepts.md

 sandboxed command.

-Inside the sandbox, the command sees a scratch `/home`, an empty `/tmp`, its own `/proc`, no network, and only the binaries and paths you explicitly allowed.
-Home-relative cache paths are deliberate writable carryover paths;
-profile declarations are trusted host policy, not a complete rogue-process capability model.
+Inside the sandbox, the command sees a scratch `/home`, an empty `/tmp`, its own `/proc`, no direct network access, and only the binaries and paths you explicitly allowed.
+When an allowlist is active, mediated HTTP(S) proxying is available through the kernel-enforced `--unshare-net` namespace; raw sockets cannot bypass it.
+Home-relative cache paths are deliberate writable carryover paths; profile declarations are trusted host policy, not a complete rogue-process capability model.

 See the [Profiles guide](guides/profiles.md) for the full reference.